• Skip to main content

 How to Distinguish Pain from Discomfort?

-Aches and pains are how the body tells you something isn’t right.
-If you’re training appropriately and with correct motion this shouldn’t happen, you don’t have to just live with it.
+Aches and pains are how our nervous system tells us something isn’t right in the body.
+If you’re training appropriately and with correct range of motion, this shouldn’t happen; you don’t have to just live with it.

-How can you tell if that feeling in your calf is discomfort and the body growing stronger or the beginning of an injury?running pain
+How can you tell if that feeling in your calf is discomfort and the body growing stronger or the beginning of a future injury?

 Check in Regularly